 Pick sections of the East Coast Trail to hike – but go very prepared for slippery and snow covered sections so take the icers and dress for the conditions.

-Things to do in the Yukon in winter
+Things to do in the Yukon, Canada in winter

-For a host of interesting things to do in Canada in winter head north to the Yukon.
+For a host of interesting things to do in Canada in winter head north Whitehorse in the Yukon.
 It’s not as cold as you might expect.
 On tours like dogsledding and snowmobiling, the companies will suit you up in warm weather gear so you’ll stay toasty on the frostiest of days.
 And Whitehorse offers easy accessibility to a fun northern lights experience.

 Go dogsledding.
 You’ll have an amazing experience in the Yukon – home to the toughest dogsledding race on the planet, the Yukon Quest.
 On many tours you’re in charge of the sled from start to finish.
 If you’re out for a full day you may be lucky to have a “shore” lunch with a big bonfire.